nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 In [Code Complete](https://amzn.to/2JCCarc), Steve McConnell offers a list of strategies for developers:

-* Build your awareness of the development process
+* **Build your awareness of the development process**: "If you're not learning, you're turning into a dinosaur!"

-* Experiment
+* **Experiment**: "One key to effective programming is learning to make mistakes quickly, learning from them each time.
+Making a mistake is no sin.
+Failing to learn from a mistake is."

-* Read about problem solving
+* **Read about problem solving**: "Problem solving is the core activity in building computer software."
+Thanks for reading!

-* Analyze and plan before you act
+* **Analyze and plan before you act**

-* Learn about successful projects
+* **Learn about successful projects**: "...find code written by superior programmers and read it.
+Ask to look at the code of programmers you respect.
+Ask to look at the code of programmers you don't.
+Compare their code, and compare their code to your own.
+What are the differences?
+Why are they different?
+Which way is better?
+Why?"

-* Read!
+* **Read!**: RTFM!
+"Documentation contains the keys to the castle, and it's worth spending time reading it."

-* Read other books and periodicals
+* **Read other books and periodicals**: "A little reading goes a long way toward professional advancement."

-* Affiliate with other professionals
+* **Affiliate with other professionals**: "Find other people who care about sharpening their software-development skills.
+Attend a conference, join a local user group, or participate in an online discussion group."

-* Make a commitment to professional development
+* **Make a commitment to professional development**: "Good programmers constantly look for ways to become better."

 Notice he recommends a lot of reading!